lrembecki/obsluga-it/frontend/.github/instructions/angular.instructions.md

 - Keep navigation absolute for clarity.

 ---
-### 9. Signals & Reactivity
+### 9. Signals & Reactivity (Mandatory)
-Use `toSignal` to convert observables (route params, facade streams) into signals.
+- Use `toSignal(...)` to convert observables (route params, facade streams) into signals at the component boundary; avoid subscribing manually in components.
-Use `computed` for derived values; avoid manual state tracking unless mutation needed.
+- Use `computed(...)` for all derived values; avoid redundant local state and imperative recomputation.
+- Use `effect(...)` sparingly for side effects (e.g., logging or non-UI interactions); prefer handling navigation and API calls inside event handlers rather than effects when possible.
-Don’t store signals in global providers; they belong to components.
+- Do not store signals in global providers; signals belong to components or small, focused local services when justified.
+- Avoid `mutate`; use `set` and `update` for signal writes.
+- Keep transformations pure; prefer structural sharing for arrays/objects.

 ---
 ### 10. CRUD Operations Contract